Everything You Ever Wanted To Know About the DMCA Process, and How To Stay Safe as a Creator

 You’ll notice we keep saying “in theory.”
 The rules may be public, but that doesn’t mean they’re consistently enforced or that companies haven’t found ways to make them less expensive for them to deal with.

+Part of understanding the DMCA process is knowing what does and doesn’t fly.
 Even creators who follow all of the posted rules will find themselves victims of a DMCA violation notice at some point.
 Especially if you’re on YouTube or Twitch, which feature a great deal of automatic moderation.

 Anyone who has made content featuring copyrighted material on YouTube has experienced the dreaded copyright strike.
 Given how much content has been uploaded and gets uploaded to YouTube every day, they can’t deal with every individual strike request.
 Accordingly, the rules you’ll find on YouTube and other streaming sites are sometimes more brutal than the DMCA, even if the punishment is less severe.